holtchris900-code/Dispatch-ai/LAUNCH_CHECKLIST.md

 ## Step 5 — Connect a real phone number (when you're ready to take real calls)

-This is the one step that genuinely benefits from a technical person, but it's small — maybe 30 minutes for a freelance developer, or doable yourself if you're comfortable following instructions closely.
 Sign up at retellai.com and add a payment method.
 Get your Retell API key from their dashboard and add it to Render's environment variables as `RETELL_API_KEY`.
-Once you've approved a client's script in your dashboard, someone runs one command (`node scripts/create-retell-agent.js <clientId>`) to push that script into Retell as a real voice agent.
-Then, entirely inside Retell's own dashboard (no code), you buy or import a phone number and assign it to that new agent.
-Call the number yourself first to make sure it sounds right before handing it to a real client.
+Once a client is on a paid plan, their dashboard card gets a "Create phone agent" button — click it and it pushes their approved script into Retell as a real voice agent, no command line needed.
+Then, entirely inside Retell's own dashboard (no code), you buy or import a phone number and assign it to that new agent using the agent ID shown on their card.
+Call the number yourself first to make sure it sounds right, then paste the number into the box on their dashboard card so it's saved for reference before handing it to the client.

 ## Step 6 — Set up real Stripe payments